justinzhang/RationalAttackerGuessingCurves/README.md

 - **password-frequency**: Each line is a password and an integer separated by a `\t` character, representing a **unique** password and the number of times it occurs in the sample (i.e. its frequency).
 To ensure correctness, make sure that no two lines contain the same passwords.
 - **frequency-count**: Each line is two integers $x$ and $y$ separated by whitespace, indicating that there are $y$ unique passwords that all occur $x$ times in the sample.

 > Note: A `"freqcount"` sample does not contain information about the actual passwords.
-Therefore, the `extended_LB` bound described in [the paper](papers/) is not available for such samples.
+Therefore, bounds that incorporate password cracking models cannot be applied to such datasets.
+Specifically, the `extended_LB` bound described in [the paper](papers/) is not available for such samples.

 For example, consider a password sample containing 4 passwords: `{ "123456", "abcdef", "Password123", "abcdef" }`.
 In **plain text** format, it would be